aws-samples/serverless-stream-processing-at-scale/2_Enrich/README.md

 1. Go to the **CloudWatch** console, go to **Dashboards**, and click on the **StreamingITL** dashboard.

 1. You may have to wait a few minutes depending on when you started publishing data in the previous module, but soon you'll see points starting to show up in the dashboard.
+You can click the refresh button in the top right corner as needed.

 1. In this dashboard, you can see how fast data is coming in, and you can keep an eye out for any errors or throttling events.
 Here is an example from a pipeline that has been running for a few hours: